Avoid These Common Warehouse Layout Mistakes

 Failure to adequately plan for receiving area space

-When the receiving docks are shortchanged on space, errors that translate inefficiency and inaccuracy echo throughout the entire facility.
+When the receiving docks are shortchanged on space, errors that translate to inefficiency and inaccuracy echo throughout the entire facility.
 We make the case for a “supersized” receiving area here.
-Receiving areas are often short shifted for space, and the problems this can cause is significant.
+Receiving areas often don’t receive the space they need, and this can cause significant problems.

 More information on warehouse layout